jaredloftus/profiles/ondeck/adamblevine_checklive.md

 # Adam B. Levine

 ## Summary
-Adam B. Levine is the host of Let’s Talk Bitcoin!
+Adam B. Levine is the host of the Let’s Talk Bitcoin! podcast.
 He is also the founder and CEO of Tokenly.

 ## Bio
-Adam B. Levine is an entrepreneur, writer and speaker who aima to make cryptocurrencies understandable and relevant to as wide an audience as possible.
+Adam B. Levine is an entrepreneur, writer and speaker who aims to make cryptocurrencies understandable and relevant to as wide an audience as possible.

 Levine the creator, editor and host of the Let's Talk Bitcoin! podcast, which has been running since April 2013.
 He is also the founder of the LTB publishing network, a cryptocurrency content platform where participation is rewarded with LTBCoin tokens.